ucontacti/pythonScraper/README.md

 # Python Scraper

-This is a simple web scrapping script using Python BeautifulSoup. \n To-do list: \n
+This is a simple web scrapping script using Python BeautifulSoup.
+To-do list:
 - [x] NewEgg
 - [ ] MediaMarkt
 - [ ] Saturn